Late-Night Hosts Defend The Squad by Comparing Trump to Hitler, KKK

-The left-wing men who host America’s low-rated late-night shows defended the fat-left Congresswomen, known as The Squad, from President Donald Trump’s criticism on Monday night.
+The left-wing men who host America’s low-rated late-night shows defended the far-left Congresswomen, known as The Squad, from President Donald Trump’s criticism on Monday night.
 Comedy Central funnyman Trevor Noah went so far as to compare Trump to Adolf Hitler.

 “I don’t know what’s worse,” Noah said, “the fact that the president thought it’s acceptable to say ‘go back’ to where you came from or the fact that he said it to people who are already where they came from.”

-The Daily Show host moments later played a clip Fox News reporter John Roberts asking the president if he’s concerned that “many people saw that tweet as racist and that white nationalist groups are finding common cause with you on that point.”
+The Daily Show host moments later played a clip of Fox News reporter John Roberts asking the president if he’s concerned that “many people saw that tweet as racist and that white nationalist groups are finding common cause with you on that point.”
 To which Trump replied, “It doesn’t concern me because many people agree with me.”

 “I don’t know where to begin.
-First of all, just because many people agree with you doesn’t mean you aren’t being racist, Noah said before rolling out his Nazi comparison.
+First of all, just because many people agree with you doesn’t mean you aren’t being racist,” Noah said before rolling out his Nazi comparison.
 “Imagine if Hitler was like, ‘I know everybody says I’m bad, but have you seen how many people are waving at me in the streets?
 If I was racist, they would say something, yeah?’”

 TONIGHT: What’s worse: Trump’s racist jab at Pressley, Tlaib, Omar & AOC, or his lame attempt at walking it back? pic.twitter.com/nROYutm8cW